-LISA offers four versions of support for the UT workstation:
+LISA offers two versions of support for the UT workstation:

 - the UT Managed Workstation (Windows 10);

 With the introduction of the new UT Managed workstation, a few things have changed compared to the previous 'standard' or 'basic' workstation, which used Windows 7.
 First, the operating system has changed: this is now Windows 10.